How To Thread Eyebrows With Floss – Step By Step

 Threaded eyebrows can take around 6-10 weeks to grow back.
 To extend this, you can tweeze or re-thread any hairs that appear before this.

-If you continuously thread for an extended period of time, the hair in the region will grow back slower and finer, making maintenance and threading much easier in the future.
+If you continuously thread for an extended period, the hair in the region will grow back more slowly and finer, making maintenance and threading much easier in the future.

 Is eyebrow threading safe?